Doodi

-Doodi is a 2022 Indian Tamil-language drama film directed by Karthik Madhusudhan and starring himself alongside Shritha Sivadas Sana Shalini.
+Doodi is a 2022 Indian Tamil-language drama film directed by Karthik Madhusudhan, featuring him, Shritha Sivadas and Sana Shalini in lead roles.
 It's his debut direction and acting film which he wrote the story Screen play and dialogues.
 Music was composed by Balasarangan, Edited by Sam RDX.
 It was released on 16 September 2022. critics and audience gave the film 3-3.5 stars.
 Direction and acting was appreciated by the audience saying a bold attempt for a complicated story line which deals with emotions and desires which a girl and guy goes through in relationship.